 Remember to add some physical activity to the day.

-Go for a walk, kick a ball around, play hopscotch, jump rope, yoga or even hoola hoop.
+Go for a walk, kick a ball around, play hopscotch, jump rope, do yoga or even hula hoop.
 Do it with the kids or let them run free and do whatever.
-Somehow exercise and play makes the stresses go away !!
+Somehow exercise and play make the stresses go away !!

-I hope these top tips for homeschool survival will help you navigate you way through the trials and tribulations of homeschooling.
+I hope these top tips for homeschool survival will help you navigate your way through the trials and tribulations of homeschooling.

 It’s not easy.
 But as I learnt, Knowledge is power and any sort of help is better than no help and things can only get better when you know better.